Sriram Balaji

-Sriram Balaji (born 18 March 1990) is an Indian professional tennis player.
-Balaji has a career high ATP singles ranking of world No. 287, achieved on 19 June 2017 and a doubles ranking of world No. 94 achieved on 30 January 2023.
+Sriram Balaji (born 18 March 1990) is an Indian professional tennis player who specializes in doubles.
+He has a career high ATP doubles ranking of world No. 60, achieved on 31 March 2025 and a singles ranking of No. 287, achieved on 19 June 2017.

 Balaji has won a total of 9 ITF singles titles on the futures circuit as well as 43 doubles ITF Futures and 6 Challenger doubles titles on the circuit.
 He is currently a member of the Indian Davis Cup team.

 He played his debut Davis cup partnering Rohan Bopanna in March 2017 making India win 3–0 and enter into Davis Cup World Play off.

 Personal life

 Sriram was born to Narayanaswamy and Jayanthi Narayanaswamy in Coimbatore.
 He started playing tennis at the age of nine.
 He succeeded his schooling from Kendriya Vidyalaya and PERKS Matriculation Higher Secondary School in Coimbatore.
 He started his tennis career at PERKS Tennis Academy, Coimbatore.
 He is currently getting trained at Schüttler-Waske Tennis University in Germany.
 His hobbies are swimming and reading books.
 His favorite tennis player is Roger Federer.
 Balaji is presently a Junior Officer in the Indian Army.
 The Army has supported his sports endeavours.